chamilo/chamilo-lms/plugin/ims_lti/README.md

 # Changelog

+## v1.8
+* Add option to add replacements for launch params

 ## v1.7
 * Fix auth params
 * Add option to show LTI tool in iframe or new window.